 Anytime after December 1st is appropriate for Christmas gifts, but try to gift before the week that Christmas falls on.
 You want to try to avoid people being on vacation and out of the office.
 I typically find the 2nd week of December to be a good time in the workplace for presents.

 Try to arrive a few minutes early in the morning and place the gifts at everyone's desks.
-This will help with any awkward encounters if they aren't planning to gift or haven't bought any yet.
+This will help with any awkwardness encounters if they aren't planning to gift or haven't bought any yet.

 What is a Good Christmas Gift for a Coworker?